-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 "I'm not even going to tell you how much this all costs, but nothing is too good for my Phoeb!"

 Aboard a sailboat a wife is invaluable, and often has a gay time, too.
 She will keep the deck sparkling, the lines well coiled, and the jib sheets firmly cleated.
-You will be free to handle the tiller, pitting your mind against wind and tide.
+You will be free to handle the tiller.

 Wives even make fine shooting companions.
 One patient husband, faced with a crisis in his kennels, found that his wife not only blended well with the underbrush, but was able to hold a steady point for minutes at a time.